chxag/SARA-Software/computer_vision/object_detection/README.md

 https://pjreddie.com/media/files/yolov3.weights

 # Known issues
-Tiny YOLO does not work well on resized images, only those in the original size.
+- Tiny YOLO does not work well on resized images, only those in the original size.
 For resized images and for better performance in general use YOLO v3.
+- Issue with certain chair orientations being detected twice (see detected_multiple_tape.png).
+To resolve experiment with acceptance thresholds or sensor fusion.